sirt3tris/ArtifactSurvey/index.md

 ## Analysis

 The goal of the survey was to explore the players gaming habits and their experiences with Artifact.
 I further wanted to compare the most common opinions on why the game is not popular, with the information collected with a more systematic approach.
 I will first show some summary statistics by pooling data from the global sample: how often people play Artifact and other games, which game mode is the most popular and finally the ranking of the above mentioned 15 game experience features.
-I will then try to split the sample into two subgroups based on the play frequency (frequentt and infrequent players) and examine the correlation patterns among features in the two subgroups.
+I will then try to split the sample into two subgroups based on the play frequency (frequent and infrequent players) and examine the correlation patterns among features in the two subgroups.

 <p align="center">
 <img src="playfrequency3.png" alt="playfrequency" width="1100"/>  </p>